AbdelrahmanSabriAly/Embedded_Linux_Tasks/STM_tasks/Task3/README.md

 # Simple Shell Program

-This repository contains a basic shell program written in C that interprets user input and translates it into commands where possible.
+#### This repository contains a basic shell program written in C that interprets user input and translates it into commands where possible.
 The shell includes several built-in commands as detailed below.

+#### The following image illustrates the structure of the program:

 ![alt text](image.png)

 # Supported commands:

 ### 1. spwd: Prints the working directory.